 Racial Equity Considerations

 On November 16, 2021, the State Water Board adopted Resolution No. 2021-0050, Condemning Racism, Xenophobia, Bigotry, and Racial Injustice and Strengthening Commitment to Racial Equity, Diversity, Inclusion, Access, and Anti-Racism (Racial Equity Resolution) accepting responsibility to confront structural and institutional racism and advance racial equity.
 The Racial Equity Resolution reaffirms the Water Boards’ commitment to the protection of public health and beneficial uses of waterbodies in all communities, and particularly Black, Indigenous, and people of color communities (BIPOC) disproportionately burdened by environmental pollution including through: cleanup of contaminated soil, soil vapor and groundwater; control of wastes discharged to land and surface water; restoration of impaired surface waters and degraded aquifers; and promotion of multi-benefit water quality projects to increase access to parks, open spaces, greenways, and other green infrastructure.
 It directs staff to improve relationships with people in BIPOC communities with the goal of centering our work and decision-making on BIPOC who are disproportionately represented in the most vulnerable communities and ensuring staff apply a racial equity lens to their work to ensure equitable outcomes for BIPOC communities.
+Staff reached out to interested parties to engage in discussions about the benefits and/or unintended adverse impacts of the proposed Policy.
+While responses from the interested parties were limited, based on staff analysis, it is unlikely that there will be any negative impact of the project on disadvantaged or BIPOC communities.

 Staff considered potential impacts of the proposed Policy to those in BIPOC communities and determined that data transparency is an essential part of racial equity as it can be used to elucidate potential inequities and environmental justice issues.
 This proposed Policy is aligned with the Water Boards’ commitment to open data and data transparency consistent with Resolution No. 2018-0032 Adopting Principles of Open Data as a Core Value and Directing Programs and Activities to Implement Strategic Actions to Improve Data Accessibility and Associated Innovation, and could be used to further the Water Board’s work in the Racial Equity Action Plan.
 The data collected from the implementation of this proposed Policy will be publicly available, which will improve community access to data and increase data transparency.
 It can also be used to track progress towards equity.

 There is a need to improve data collection and the granularity of the data to be able to conduct analyses and track progress towards equitable outcomes.
 Disadvantaged and BIPOC community footprints do not match those of MS4 boundaries, and do not have their own stormwater management programs.
-Using census data, staff developed a list of small MS4 permittees that are primarily non-white, which could be used to identify BIPOC communities within municipalities.
-Staff intend to create a map to identifying MS4 permittees that include BIPOC and disadvantaged communities.
-Geospatial demographic data can be used by municipalities and the Water Boards in conjunction with the data collected in this proposed Policy to identify opportunities for efficiencies and cost savings in municipal stormwater management for communities as well as identify and address environmental justice issues.
+However, geospatial demographic data can be used by municipalities and the Water Boards in conjunction with the data collected through implementing the proposed Policy to identify opportunities for efficiencies and cost savings in municipal stormwater management for communities as well as identify and address environmental justice issues.

 Tribal Engagement Considerations